Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 The School Sports' Grant is additional Government funding to promote P.E. and sport within school.
 In 2018/19, the school is receiving £16,000.00 from this funding source plus £10 per pupil.
 This allows us to enhance our provision even further.

 The funding is being used to:

-During 2018 we have also used the funding to help pay for a running track to be installed on the school field.
-As well as this, alongside the PTA, we will be enhancing the running track by adding trim trail equipment around the track.
-The total cost of this is £18,000.
-This track will allow the children to take part in the mile a day challenge, have access to more facilities if the weather is poor and the field is inaccessible and develop their skills for outdoor activities.
+During 2018/19 academic year we have also used the funding to pay for trim trail activities to be installed on the school field.
+This track will allow the children to take part in the active mile challenge, have access to more facilities if the weather is poor and the field is inaccessible and develop their skills for outdoor activities.

 Over the next three years we want to work towards establishing seven main goals.
 These are;